swarmtronics/AMPy/Readme.md

 # Contact us

-If you have some questions about the code, you are welcome to open an issue, I will respond to that as soon as possible.
+If you have some questions about the code, you are welcome to open an issue, we will respond to that as soon as possible.

 # Citation